Grid vs Flexbox: choose by behavior, not habit

 Deep explanations of CSS mechanics, tradeoffs, and production behavior.

-Use the layout model that matches the relationship between items, not the one you reached for last time.
+Use the layout model that matches the relationship between items, then combine Grid and Flexbox where each one owns a clear job.

 Container queries let a component respond to the space it actually has, which is often more useful than the viewport width.